Breaking The Cycle: How To Recognize And Overcome Trauma Bonding

 It can be very difficult to break trauma bonds.
 For the person being abused, it’s possible that traumatic bonds feel familiar if they experienced abuse or neglect in their childhood or other relationships; if an abusive relationship seems normal, it may be hard for an individual to understand how important it is to get out of the relationship.
 Both parties may also find it difficult to break the emotional attachment they have despite the dysfunction and abuse.

-How do you heal a trauma bond?
+How do you heal from trauma bonding and domestic violence?

 Healing trauma bonds, whether you experienced it in romantic relationships, friendships, or with family members, is possible with time and distance from the abusive person.
 One of the first steps to healing a trauma bond is understanding how a trauma bond develops; this may involve digging into your past relationships and childhood experiences, which may help you understand why you were drawn to the person with whom you were trauma bonded.
 While it is possible to heal with self-care and support from loved ones, working with a mental health professional may help in healing from a trauma bond.